afzafri/Insta-Grabber/README.md

 - Grab Instagram's post data from Instagram website, and return a JSON formatted strings.
 - Note:
   - This is not the official API, this is actually just a "hack", or workaround for obtaining the data.
 This might not last forever.
-  - Only work for public instagram accounts, cannot fetch data from a private account.
+  - For fetching Instagram post data, this API only work for public instagram accounts, cannot fetch data from a private account.
+But to fetch user's profile data, both public and private accounts works.

 ## Updates
+- 21/08/2017
+	- Update the API by adding new feature.
+Now can fetch the user's profile data such as the profile picture and biography.
 - 15/08/2017
 	- Update the API since Instagram now change the JSON data structure.
 - 02/03/2017